An LSU student was shot dead in her car. Her father says it serves as a dire warning

 The Baton Rouge Police Department believe she was fatally shot while waiting for a train to pass, WAFB reported.
 Her death has been ruled a homicide — one in more than 77 so far this year in the city with a population of 220,000.

-“We can’t really fully wrap our heads around it right now,” Mr Rice told The Independent in a defeated tone on Monday.
+“We can’t really fully wrap our heads around it right now,” Mr Rice told The Independent in a defeated tone three days after his daughter’s death.
 “We don’t understand why.
 We can’t fathom why anybody would do this to anyone, much less, a sweet, beautiful, innocent young lady who had her whole life ahead of her, who was loved by so many.”

-Mr Rice said police have not received any clues that indicate the attack was targeted as the investigation into the tragedy on Friday continues.
+Mr Rice said police have not received any clues that indicate the attack was targeted as the investigation into the tragedy continues.

 “From what we’re understanding, their best call at the moment is it seems to be a wrong place at the wrong time scenario,” he said.